DSchroer/dslcad/README.md

 - MacOS
 - Linux

 Check out the cheatsheet.md file of the release for the latest command reference.

+Check out the [examples](examples) folder for examples of how to model objects.

 ## Usage

 For basic editing, run DSLCAD and use the GUI.

 For automated usage, list the CLI options with `dslcad --help`.